BalderHolst/uni-notes/Notes/Neutral Stability.md

 # Neutral Stability
-The boundry between stability and instability.
+The boundary between stability and instability.

 This is the closed loop transfer funktion $H(s)$
 $$